wp-plugins/responsive-mortgage-calculator/readme.txt

 = DISCLAIMER =

-I do not vouch for the accuracy of this mortgage calculator and any results.
-It's pretty darn good, but the bank has the final say...

 The calculator is for demonstration purposes only and may not reflect actual numbers for your mortgage.

 Assumes constant interest rate throughout amortization period; interest calculated semi-annually.

+It's pretty darn good, but the bank has the final say...

 == Installation ==